French77/doc-installation-guide/docs/burn.rst

     Using Etcher

-Press the :guilabel:`Select image` button and select your ISO file.
+Click :guilabel:`Select image` and select your ISO file.

-Press the :guilabel:`Select drive` button and select your USB stick.
+Click :guilabel:`Select drive` and select your USB stick.

-Press the :guilabel:`Flash!` button.
+Click :guilabel:`Flash!`.

 How to make a bootable DVD